SizingLab/FAST-UAV/README.md

 > ``` {.bash}
 > jupyter lab
 > ```
+If this command is not found by Python, you can install Jupyter Lab with ```conda install -c conda-forge jupyterlab```.

-Then navigate to the `src/fastuav/notebooks` directory.
+Jupyter lab will open automatically in your browser.
+Then, navigate to the `src/fastuav/notebooks` directory and start with the first notebook.

 **Note**: Every time you will be working with FAST-UAV, you must first activate the conda environment with the `conda activate fastuav` command before opening the jupyter notebooks.